aryakaul/prefixsuffix-kmer/README.md

 This workflow implements a scalable k-mer based approach for detecting differential distances in genomic sequences across massive genome collections.
 The method extracts prefix and suffix k-mers from query sequences and maps them to genome databases using BWA FastMap.
 By comparing the observed distances between k-mer pairs to their expected distances in the original query sequence, the pipeline identifies regions where sequence boundaries differ.

 The approach scales to very large databases.
-In the associated paper, we apply it to [AllTheBacteria](https://allthebacteria.org/) (2.4M+ uniformly QC'd bacterial isolate genomes), the most comprehensive bacterial isolate genome collection to date.
-However, the method is generalizable to other data collections, including metagenomic sequences.
+In the paper where we introduce it, we first apply it to [AllTheBacteria](https://allthebacteria.org/) (2.4M+ uniformly QC'd bacterial isolate genomes); however, you can supply any sequence data (i.e. metagenomic sequences)

 ### How it works